Grapefruit Meringue Pie

 - 6 tablespoons sugar

-- In a large saucepan, combine the sugar and cornstarch.
+- Meanwhile, in a large saucepan, combine the sugar and cornstarch.
 Stir in grapefruit juice and water until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
-Stir a 1/2 cup of hot filling into egg yolks; return all to pan, stirring constantly.
+Stir 1/2 cup of hot filling into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
 Remove from the heat.
 Gently stir in butter and extract.
-Pour hot filling into pastry shell.
+Pour hot filling into crust.

 - In a large bowl, beat egg whites and cream of tartar on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.
 Spread evenly over hot filling, sealing edges to crust.

-- Bake at 350° for 12-15 minutes or until the meringue is golden brown.
+- Bake at 350° until the meringue is golden brown, 12-15 minutes.
 Cool on a wire rack for 1 hour.
 Refrigerate for at least 3 hours before serving.
 Store leftovers in the refrigerator.
-Yield: 6-8 servings.